How A False Story About A Husband And Wife Being Twins Ended Up On Major News Websites

 At a time when the media, governments, and other entities are supposed to be on alert for fake news, this example shows how a completely false story can still easily end up on major news websites.
 Many of the stories remain uncorrected as of this writing, though some sites that initially fell for it have updated their stories.

 The fake Mississippi Herald is connected to at least three other dubious local news sites that also publish hoaxes.
 The day after the twins hoax was published, the Alabama Observer put out a hoax about a man discovering his new bride is his granddaughter.
-The day after that, the Florida Sun-Post published a fake story about a man getting high on methamphetamine and feeding his testicles to an alligator.
+The day after that, the Florida Sun Post published a fake story about a man getting high on methamphetamine and feeding his testicles to an alligator.
 A fourth site, the Boston Leader, recently republished a hoax it first put up last fall about a man losing his testicles after trying to fill a scuba tank with weed smoke.

 The sites have a similar collection of real local and international news stories on their homepages as a way to make them seem credible to the average visitor.
 They also have the same Google AdSense code in their source code.
 AdSense is a major ad network, and each publisher in the program is given a unique code to place on their website in order to be able to serve ads.
 BuzzFeed News did not see any AdSense ads on the sites when it visited.
 However, all three sites were showing ads from Content.ad, a network a recent BuzzFeed News review found was present on other sites that publish fake news.